vlstill/presentations/pds_2018s_b/pres.md

 ## Execution Graphs I

-the technique from the paper is based on execution graphs, not interleaving
+the technique from the paper is based on execution graphs, not interleaving & DPOR

 - records memory operations
 - values of writes